mucommander/mucommander/readme.txt

  - Executable permissions are not preserved properly for local files prior with Java <1.6
  - Zip files encoded in a charset other than UTF-8 will not display non-ASCII filenames properly due to a limitation of java.util.zip (http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4244499)
  - Some BZ2 archives can not be properly opened
- - SFTP connections to some ssh servers cannot be established
  - SFTP connection drops unexpectedly when transferring lots of files
  - SMB support may not work properly on non multi-language JRE
  - 'Copy files' not working with some applications (files are not pasted)